slittorin/home-assistant-setup/README.md

 ## Installation for Grafana

 1. Check versions of available docker images for Grafana at [Docker - Grafana](https://hub.docker.com/r/grafana/grafana).
-   - If you do not want the 'latest' version, copy the version number, or use 'main'.
+   - If you do not want the 'latest' version, use version number, or use 'main'.
    - At time of writing (20220207) the 'latest' version is 8.3.3 (isolated with running the command `/usr/share/grafana/bin/grafana-server -v` on the container).
-2. Create the directory `/srv/ha-grafana`.
+2. Create the directory `/srv/ha-grafana`, and the following sub-directories:
+   - At present no specific directories are used.
-3. For the file `/srv/.env` add the following content:
+4. For the file `/srv/.env` add the following content:
 ```
 HA_GRAFANA_HOSTNAME=localhost
 ```